Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Framework

 \subsection{The Two Approaches}

-\textit{Discrepancy modeling} aims to improve system characterization from data by disambiguating deterministic and random effects within the model-measurement mismatch.
-The approximate, or Platonic, model is augmented with a learned discrepancy model to improve dynamical system characterization.
-Indeed, there are two nuanced, yet distinct, means of building a discrepancy model: (i) discover a model for missing deterministic physics, or (ii) learn a model for the systematic state-space residual.
-In the first approach, the discrepancy dynamics are the dynamical error, \textit{i.e.}, the error between the derivative of the measurements, $\dot{{\bf y}}_k$, and the approximate dynamics given the state measurements, $f({\bf y}_k)$.
+{Discrepancy modeling} aims to improve system characterization from data by disambiguating deterministic and random effects within the model-measurement mismatch.
+There are two nuanced, yet distinct, means of building a discrepancy model of missing physics by learning a model of the (i) deterministic dynamical error, or (ii) systematic state-space residual.
+In the first approach, the discrepancy is learned in the dynamical space, \textit{i.e.}, the discrepancy model learns the error between the derivative of the measurements, $\dot{{\bf y}}_k$, and the approximate dynamics given the state measurements, $f({\bf y}_k)$.
 Thus, learning a discrepancy model is akin to learning missing physics and is to be appended to the approximate dynamics.
-In the second approach, the discrepancy dynamics are the state-space residual, \textit{i.e.}, the systematic error between the approximate state space, $\bf x$, and the measurements, ${\bf y}_k$.
+In the second approach, the discrepancy is learned in the state space, \textit{i.e.}, the discrepancy model learns the systematic residual between the approximate state space, ${\bf x}(t_k)$, and the measurements, ${\bf y}_k$.
 Thus, this discrepancy model acts as a correction to the approximate state-space solution.